Maurice O'Rorke

 Sir George Maurice O’Rorke (2 May 1830 – 25 August 1916) was a New Zealand politician, representing (as George O’Rorke) the Auckland seat of Onehunga, and later Manukau, and was Speaker of the House of Representatives.
 He was a committed provincialist and was the eighth Superintendent of the Auckland Province.
 Upon receiving his knighthood in 1880, he became known as Sir Maurice.

 Early life

 O’Rorke was born in Moylough, County Galway, Ireland, the third son of the Rev John O’Rorke (an Anglican minister and large landowner) and his third wife Elizabeth (née Dennis).
 He went to Trinity College, Dublin, getting a B.A. with high honours in classics in 1852.
 Immediately after finishing his university education, he sailed for Melbourne, Australia.
 Whilst this was the time of the Victorian gold rush, this was not his motivation.
 Rather, he had had an uncle, Henry Dennis, who had settled as a squatter in the Darling Downs in the early 1840s, but who had perished in the sinking of the Sovereign near Moreton Bay in 1847.
 After working in Victoria, Australia, on a farm, he came to Auckland in 1854, farming in Papakura and Onehunga, Auckland.
+During the New Zealand Wars, he served as a Captain in the Auckland Militia.